Aliases for H2BC13 Gene

 GeneCards Summary for H2BC13 Gene

 H2BC13 (H2B Clustered Histone 13) is a Protein Coding gene.
-Diseases associated with H2BC13 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked.
-Among its related pathways are Chromatin organization and Signaling by GPCR.
-An important paralog of this gene is H2BC7.
+Diseases associated with H2BC13 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Alpha-Thalassemia.
+Among its related pathways are DNA Double-Strand Break Repair and Cellular Senescence (REACTOME).
+An important paralog of this gene is H2BC4.

 UniProtKB/Swiss-Prot Summary for H2BC13 Gene